mapmeld/knayi-cli/README.md

 # knayi-cli

-Simple command-line tool to replace Zawgyi-formatted text files with proper Unicode text.
+Simple command-line tool to replace Zawgyi-formatted and WinResearcher-formatted text files with proper

-Also fixes some official datasets using Unicode diacritics in a non-standard order, using the my-diacritic-sort module.

 Automatically detects if your file is already in Unicode format.